pachyderm/pachyderm/python-sdk/README.md

     "see <InputType> docstring for more information."
     * It would be nice to move generated Message docstrings down to methods, but this would require substantial betterproto work.
+  * Investigate type-hinting context managers:
+    * For Pycharm to understand the return types we wrap them in a typing.ContextManager object.
+This isn't technically correct, so we should see if VSCode works as well.

 Bugs?